Angang Constitution: Basic contents

-The basic contents of the Angang Constitution include carrying out a technical revolution, conducting mass mobilization (群众运动), implementing "two participations, one reform and three-in-one unity" (cadres participating in labor, workers participating in management, reforming unreasonable rules and regulations, and three combinations of workers, leading cadres and technicians), insisting on placing politics in command (政治挂帅), and implementing the factory director responsibility system under the leadership of the Party Committee (党委领导下的厂长负责制).
-In implementing the factory director responsibility system under the leadership of the CCP committee, it both strengthened the role of the CCP in enterprises while also promoting the development of the mass line and increasing development of mass democracy.
+The basic contents of the Angang Constitution include carrying out a technical revolution, conducting mass mobilization (群众运动), implementing "two participations, one reform and three-in-one unity" (cadres participating in labor, workers participating in management, reforming unreasonable rules and regulations, and three combinations of workers, leading cadres and technicians), insisting on placing politics in command (政治挂帅), and implementing the factory director responsibility system led by a CCP committee (党委领导下的厂长负责制).
+The system strengthened the role of the CCP in enterprises while also promoting the development of the mass line and increasing development of mass democracy.

 In implementing the "two participations, one reform and three-in-one unity," it required office workers to take part in manual labor, managers to work in production, and workers to participate in management.
 Technicians were required to take part in both production and management.
 The Angang Constitution also provided for the election of leaders within production units.
 Mao viewed "two participations, the one reform, and three combinations," as an important and unique experiment in promoting democratic and scientific management of enterprises.

 The Angang Constitution also criticized some cadre at Angang for overemphasizing the role of experts and underemphasizing the role of the masses and of revolution.

 Like the Magang Constitution which it challenged, the Angang Constitution was a set of guiding principles, not a constitution in the strict sense of the term.